entzyeung/uk-property-analysis/Data_Engineering_Pipeline.md

   - A `last_update.txt` file to keep track of the latest update.

 - **Update a Kaggle Dataset:**
-  The script then updates your Kaggle dataset with the following behavior:
+  The script then updates the Kaggle dataset with the following behavior:
   - **Accumulates monthly CSV files:** Each new monthly file is added to the dataset without replacing older monthly files.
   - **Replaces `pp-complete.csv` and `last_update.txt`:** These files are updated each time a new version is released.
   - A metadata file (`dataset-metadata.json`) is generated to ensure proper dataset updates via the Kaggle API.